 Poet Barbara de la Cuesta: My latest trip to Philadelphia was to revisit the Barnes Museum in Philadelphia.
 It has a wonderful collection of ancient and Impressionist art mixed and hung from floor to ceiling.
 For example, a Picasso next to an African mask.
 There’s a complete absence of Renaissance art.
 All natural light, in a newly designed space.
 Unique in every way.

 Artist Millian Giang Pham: I saw Julie Mehretu’s lithographs and etchings at our local university gallery (the Sarah Moody Gallery of Art at the University of Alabama).
 I’m fond of Mehretu’s drawings, so these translation of drawings via printmaking methods really shocked me.
-Most of the marks were lifeless and each composition appeared mechanical overall.
+Overall, most of the marks were lifeless and each composition appeared mechanical.
 Looking at these prints reaffirmed my love for the direct mark-making in the process of drawing, and reaffirmed the value of drawing as a process, a material, and an end in general.